-- First and foremost, we need to identify different aspects for the continuous queries issued by the users.
-We propose to derive the aspects based on the social interests of users and the tags and categories from existing relevant documents for the continuous queries of users. - Second, we need to maintain global statistics for different aspects.
-Since we are interested in continuous queries which are known beforehand, we can exploit the similarity in continuous queries and user interests for maintaining the popularity and relevant documents of different aspects.
-The maintenance of aspects can be distributed across participating nodes by electing a rendezvous node for each aspect or through the gossiping protocol adopted for rewiring. - Third, when a new document is published we need to identify the relevant aspects for the document and update the popularity and relevant document lists for them.
-This can be performed locally at the publishing node by analyzing the locally stored continuous queries.
-Then an update message needs to be issued to all the rendezvous nodes of the relevant aspects. - Finally, if the popularity of an aspect changes, then we need to ensure that changes to the result set S of all the affected continuous queries are forwarded to the users by re-applying Sainte-Laguë method.
+- Initially we need to identify different aspects for the continuous queries.
+The aspects can be derived based on the social interests of users. - Additionally we need to maintain global statistics for all aspects.
+Since we the continuous queries are known beforehand, we can exploit the similarities in them and user interests for maintaining the popularity and relevant documents of different aspects via a gossiping protocol.

+Figure 2: Recall when continuous queries are stored in different types of friends.

+- When a new document is published we also need to identify the relevant aspects for the document and update the popularity and relevant document lists for them.
+This can be performed locally at the publishing node by analyzing the locally stored continuous queries and updating the affected aspects via gossiping. - Finally, if the popularity of an aspect changes, then we need to ensure that changes to the result set S of all the affected continuous queries are forwarded to the users by re-applying Sainte-Laguë method.